ChangJoo-Park/sequelize/docs-ko/getting-started.md

 const sequelize = new Sequelize('postgres://user:pass@example.com:5432/dbname');
 ```

-The Sequelize constructor takes a whole slew of options that are available via the [API reference](/class/lib/sequelize.js~Sequelize.html).
+The Sequelize constructor takes a whole slew of options that are available via the [API reference](/class/lib/sequelize.js%7ESequelize.html).

-## Test the connection
+## 커넥션 테스트하기

 You can use the `.authenticate()` function like this to test the connection.